fusionlanguage/fut/doc/reference.md

 #### Queue

 A queue is similar to a list.
-In fact, many target languages don't have a dedicated queue type and the same type is used as for a list.
+In fact, many target languages don't have a dedicated queue type and instead employ the same type that's used for a list.
 Queue provides four access methods:

 * `Enqueue(item)` adds an element at the end of the queue.